Whiskey is made from gluten-containing grains. Distillation removes gluten in theory, but reactions are documented.

 - Trusts distillation science

-- No personal reactions experienced
+- No acute symptoms experienced

 - Follows CDF/Beyond Celiac guidance

-- Drinks bourbon, scotch without issue
+- Drinks bourbon, scotch without obvious symptoms

 ”I Avoid It” Camp

-- Reports personal reactions
+- Reports reactions to grain whiskey

 - Sticks to non-grain spirits (tequila, rum)